Nestor-kolela/Tips-and-Tricks-/README.md

-# This repo is just a list of command lines that I can quickly reference.
+# This repo is just a list of commands that I can quickly reference for Linux and Embedded Software in General.